Federalist No. 27: Background and publication

-Like all of the Federalist Papers, Federalist No. 27 was published under the pseudonym Publius in New York newspapers with the intention of explaining the provisions of the Constitution of the United States and persuading New York to ratify it.
+Federalist No. 27 was written by Alexander Hamilton.
+Following the Constitutional Convention in 1787, Hamilton worked with James Madison and John Jay to write a series of essays to explain the provisions of the Constitution of the United States and persuade New York to ratify it.
+They published these essays in New York newspapers under the shared pseudonym Publius.
 It first appeared in the New-York Journal and the New-York Packet on December 25, 1787, followed by the Independent Journal and the Daily Advertiser on the following day.
 Federalist No. 27 expanded on the subject of popular support between the state governments and the federal government that Hamilton had addressed in Federalist No. 17, and it directly continued Hamilton's arguments regarding military enforcement of the law and legislative control of the military in No. 24 and No. 26.

 Shays' Rebellion took place shortly before the writing of the Federalist Papers.
 It represented popular discontent among citizens that necessitated military force by the government.
 This may have influenced Hamilton's thoughts when writing Federalist No. 27, though he maintained the position that such discontent would become less common over time.